1956 NASCAR Grand National Series: Race 5: 150 Miles at Arizona State Fairgrounds (January 22)

-Race 6: Daytona Beach and Road Course
+Race 6: Daytona Beach and Road Course (February 26)

-On February 25, the day before the scheduled Grand National race, Daytona Beach Beach & Road Course hosted convertibles, their drivers, and owners assembled and ran the first NASCAR Convertible Division race.
-Along with drivers, owners, mechanics and, officials, 13,500 spectators gathered at the 4.1 mile road course to watch Curtis Turner in his 56 Ford convertible beat Fireball Roberts and 26 other drivers to the checkered flag through 160 miles of racing.

-The next day on February 26, the Grand National series cars raced on Daytona Beach.
-Team owner KKiekhaefer fielded 6 of his drivers for the race: Buck Baker, Tim Flock, his brother Fonty Flock, Charlie Scott, Frank Munday and Speedy Thompson.
+Race 6 was held February 25 at Daytona Beach and Road Course Team owner Kiekhaefer fielded 6 of his drivers for the race: Buck Baker, Tim Flock, his brother Fonty Flock, Charlie Scott, Frank Munday and Speedy Thompson.
 Tim Flock survived the track and 70-plus other drivers to win the race, marking his second in a row win at the beach.
-Charlie Scott was noted as a 19th-place finisher, and being one of the first African-American drivers in NASCAR.
+Charlie Scott, the 19th-place finisher, is noted as one of the first African-American drivers in NASCAR.
 The race was flagged to a stop 2 laps before the scheduled 160 miles due to a high tide on the beach.

+On February 25, the day before the Grand National race, the track had hosted NASCAR's inaugural NASCAR Convertible Division race.
+Along with drivers, owners, mechanics and, officials, 13,500 spectators gathered at the 4.1 mile road course to watch Curtis Turner in his 56 Ford convertible beat Fireball Roberts and 26 other drivers to the checkered flag through 160 miles of racing.

-Race 7: Daytona Palm Beach Speedway
+Race 7: Palm Beach Speedway (March 4)

-For the next race on March 4 the drivers returned to Palm Beach Speedway for race number 7, a 100 mile event.
-Once again disqualification would play a part in who received the winner accolades.
-Al Keller beat Billy Meyer to the checkered flag, but was found to running with modified pistons, and Keller was awarded the victory.
+On March 4, the drivers returned to Palm Beach Speedway for race number 7, a 100-mile event.
+Once again disqualification would play a part in who was declared the winner.
+Al Keller beat Billy Myers to the checkered flag.
+However, after Keller was found to have been racing with modified pistons, Myers was awarded the victory.
 Buck Baker and Herb Thomas grabbed the second and third spots respectively.

-Race 8: Wilson Speedway
+Race 8: Wilson Speedway (March 18)

-On March 18 5000 spectators gathered for Race 8; which was contested on the half mile dirt track of Wilson Speedway.
-Herb Thomas captured his second win of the season in a Smokey Yunick prepared Chevy when rain cut the scheduled 200 lap event to 106 laps.
+On March 18, 5,000 spectators gathered for Race 8; which was contested on the half mile dirt track of Wilson Speedway.
+Herb Thomas captured his second win of the season in a Smokey Yunick-prepared Chevy when rain cut the scheduled 200 lap event to 106 laps.

-Race 9: Lakewood Speedway
+Race 9: Lakewood Speedway (March 25)

-The following week the Grand National series traveled to the one mile dirt track of Lakewood Speedway in Atlanta Georgia.
+On March 25, the Grand National series raced on the one mile dirt track of Lakewood Speedway in Atlanta, Georgia.
 The event was darkened by the death of Lou Moore who suffered a intracerebral hemorrhage while at the track, and died in the hospital before the end of the race.
 Moore was a well known Indianapolis 500 car driver, builder and owner.
 Buck Baker came away with the Wilson Speedway win, and Speedy Thompson finished second, giving Kiekhaefer another 1-2 finish and bringing the March contests to a close.